What are the terms and conditions?

 5. Your obligations

-5.1 You agree to: (a) maintain an immigration status that entitles you to undertake the Course, (b) attend classes for the Course regularly and on time; (c) ensure that you have a level of spoken and written English sufficient to allow you to participate in the Course (by way of a guideline, if English is not your first language, we would expect you to have an IELTS score of 4.5 for practical courses and 6.0 for lecture courses); (d) refrain from using any audio or visual recording equipment during classes or practical sessions; (e) comply with our health and safety rules as notified to you from time to time, including by wearing suitable clothing and footwear for practical classes; (f) conduct yourself in a professional and courteous manner and refrain from causing offence or nuisance to us, our staff or other students; (g) provide the equipment and materials that we advise you to on the Website or in the Course induction information required for the Course; (h) only use any facilities and equipment provided by us during the stated hours for delivery of the Course; (i) not provide access to, or share login details or content of Courses with any third parties.
+5.1 You agree to: (a) maintain an immigration status that entitles you to undertake the Class, (b) attend classes for the Class regularly and on time; (c) ensure that you have a level of spoken and written English sufficient to allow you to participate in the Class (by way of a guideline, if English is not your first language, we would expect you to have an IELTS score of 4.5 for practical courses and 6.0 for lecture courses); (d) refrain from using any audio or visual recording equipment during classes or practical sessions; (e) comply with our health and safety rules as notified to you from time to time, including by wearing suitable clothing and footwear for practical classes; (f) conduct yourself in a professional and courteous manner and refrain from causing offence or nuisance to us, our staff or other students; (g) provide the equipment and materials that we advise you to on the Website or in the Class induction information required for the Class; (h) only use any facilities and equipment provided by us during the stated hours for delivery of the Class; (i) not provide access to, or share login details or content of Classes with any third parties.

 6. Fees and payment